AVEVA/CONNECT-data-services-developer-docs/content/api-reference/community/community-communities.md

 <a id="tocScommunitytenantstatus"></a>
 <a id="tocscommunitytenantstatus"></a>

-Represents a status of a Community Tenant.
+Represents a status of a community tenant

 #### Enumerated Values